Alcohol and Bipolar Disorder: Types, Dangers and Treatment Options

 As to the question of whether there are “combination” treatments for bipolar and alcoholism, the answer is that there are treatments for alcohol abuse and treatments for bipolar disorder, but they are usually administered separately.
 Both conditions need specific medical attention to reduce their complexities.
 Some physicians treat both problems together but this is more rare.

 The most effective means of treatment for bipolar disorder is a two-pronged strategy consisting of bipolar medication and alcohol counseling, in the form of group and individual therapies.
 The traditional medication used has been lithium, but the effects of the epilepsy drug lamotrigine on alcohol bipolar behavior have also been positive.

 Various options for treatment of alcohol use disorder exist.
 The most commonly used methods are 12-step programs and behavioral-cognitive relapse prevention therapy.

 How To Start The Recovery?

 Bipolar people in the midst of a depressive episode may find it very difficult to avoid drinking alcohol.
 Yes, theoretically the person can consume alcohol-free drinks that won’t harm their condition, but that often doesn’t happen without medical assistance.

 Doctor consultation is vital for recovery because it is rarely possible for any person to treat this condition by himself.
 Self-help efforts may worsen the situation because people who attempt those methods are statistically more prone to attempting suicide.
 People trying to stop drinking “on their own” also tend to be aggressive and can conceivably harm their own loved ones.

-The longer the condition persists, the higher the chances that you will develop negative personality traits even after completion of treatment for bipolar disorder.
-So no matter how bad you may feel your condition is, remember that there are effective treatment options available.
-And the sooner you start, the better your chances of recovery are.
+The longer the condition persists, the higher the chances that one will develop negative personality traits even after completion of treatment for bipolar disorder.
+So no matter how bad a patient may feel their condition is, remember that there are effective treatment options available.
+And the sooner to start, the better the chances of recovery are.